 Leora was glad to get home but little Danny had an earache.
 Clabe, who always smelled like Prince Albert tobacco, blew smoke into Danny’s ear, which seemed to help with earaches.

 A neighbor stopped by to hear about Leora’s trip.
 While Leora rocked Danny, the neighbor noticed a tell-tale bulge behind the boy’s ear.
 “Mrs. Wilson, I think your boy has a mastoid.”
 The doctor uptown confirmed it and said to take him to a specialist in Des Moines.

 The next day when Danny left on the train to Des Moines with their folks, Delbert was so worried that he cried.

 Surgery was done at Methodist Hospital.
 Clabe was allowed to watch how they cut away the bone in order to drain the mastoid.
 The nurses told us they thought it best to not come to see him, as they would take care of him.
 And he would get upset and cry to go home if they’d visit him, so–as hard as that was–they left their 4-year-old in the hospital for ten days.
 They were allowed to phone every day to see how he was doing.
 Fine, just fine, they were assured.

 The three oldest kids got to go to Des Moines in the Model T with their parents to bring home their little brother.
 When Danny noticed his mother’s hat, he began to laugh and cry at the same time.
 He stood up with his arms out–crayons spilling everywhere, tears of joy running down his little face–as he ran towards his mother.
 The others cried, too.
-His head was still bandaged, and the nurses had polished his toenails.
+His head was still bandaged, and the nurses had polished his fingernails.